 Names/titles individuals

 Do not capitalize formal titles when they are used immediately following a name or offset by commas.
-Example: John Brown, vice president of communications.
+Example: John Brown, vice president of Communications.
 Be consistent with the format used throughout the document.

 Do not place a comma before Jr. or Sr. in a name; however, if a person prefers the use of the comma, then you may use it.
 The same applies to placing a comma before Inc. or Ltd. in a company name.
 Examples: John J. Henry Sr.; Cost Cutters Inc.